 Half a century later, the power of marketing for business profitability remains unquestioned.
 Generally, the effectiveness of marketing strategies depends on:

 - Depth of understanding of your customers’ pains and preferences

 - Professionalism of your marketing manager

-In order to build a sustainable car rental mobile app startup, you need to be sure your costs on car rental app development, support, and marketing campaigns will pay off.
-Speaking the language of unit economics, your customer acquisition cost needs to be less than your customer lifetime value.
+In order to build a sustainable car rental mobile app startup, you need to be sure your costs on car rentals app development, support, and marketing campaigns will pay off.
+Speaking the language of unit economics, your customer acquisition cost needs to be less than your customer's lifetime value.

 The earlier you begin to run and test marketing campaigns, the more efficiently you can adjust your unit economics variables and the more profitable your car rental app will be.
 This is our hack #8 for building a competitive car rental app.